-In order to investigate possible relationships between exposure to fungal and bacterial diversity (Simpson index) with later allergic sensitization and wheezing outcomes, logistic regression and general estimation equation (GEE) models (logit link and exchangeable correlation structure) were used with the exposure (fungal and bacterial diversity) expressed in tertiles.
+To investigate possible relationships between exposure to fungal and bacterial diversity (Simpson index) with later allergic sensitization and wheezing outcomes, logistic regression and general estimation equation (GEE) models (logit link and exchangeable correlation structure) were used with the exposure (fungal and bacterial diversity) expressed in tertiles.
 Apart from the main analyses, we evaluated the association between exposure to microbial diversity and wheezing at earlier time points in childhood in sensitivity analyses.
 Exposure to fungal and bacterial diversity was categorized into tertiles for the analyses because not all functional relationships between exposure and health outcomes appeared to be linear.
-The logistic regression and GEE models have been adjusted for sex, maternal education and season of dust sampling.
-All results are presented as adjusted odds ratio (aOR) with corresponding 95% confidence interval (95% CI).
-Statistical analyses were performed using the R programming environment (R Core Team 2015).
+The logistic regression and GEE models have been adjusted for sex, maternal education, and season of dust sampling.
+All results are presented as adjusted odds ratio (aOR) with corresponding 95% confidence interval (CI).
+Statistical analyses were performed using the R programming environment (version 3.1.3; R Project for Statistical Computing).